Leadwerks/Documentation/terrain.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/sampleterrain.jpg?raw=true)

 First, create a new 512x512 terrain.
 Once this is created, press the **Add** button and select the _512.r16_ file found in the _Heightmaps_ folder in your project.
-Set the terrain vertical scale to 14000 meters to stretch the heightmap vertically.
+Set the terrain vertical scale to 14000% to stretch the heightmap vertically.
+(When you save the scene the scaled terrain height values will be stored in the file, and the vertical scale will be reset to 100%.)

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainheightmap.png?raw=true)